How to Create In-App Tutorials to Drive Product Adoption14 min read

 They use this assistant to provide contextual onboarding guidance for the new users once they sign up.

-To make G.G. more subtle and less pushy, they utilized Userpilot’s Resource Center to let users summon G.G.’s help, as well as provide more detailed help articles.
+To make G.G. more subtle and less pushy, they utilized Userpilot’s Resource Center to let users summon G.G.’s help, as well as provide more detailed instructions and help articles.
 Users can trigger guided tours of each page of the app from the Resource Center:

 Best practices when creating an in-app tutorial